KoicsD/Floppy/README.md

 What you can see in this repo:

+* TheCode
-* a lot of .m files -- most of these are the structural parts of my software
+  * a lot of structural .m files
-  (Except from mtimesTestLAPOS.m which is to test LAPOS.m,
-  the class-definition of Floppy's cube.)
+    LAPOS.m is the class-definition of Floppy's cube
+    MatrixKocka_3x3x1.m and Solver_3x3x1.m are the script files functioning as engine
   * a header .txt-file which is displayed by my program as a header in MATLAB-console
   * Timer.mat contains a function which can compute performance-related data at run-time
     This means that you get warning if you set too short time-limit for a too big task
     in solver (Yes, my software is able to solve Floppy's cube itself.)
+* Test
+  Copy the file from this directory to TheCode and run it to see how LAPOS.m works
+* Documentation
-* In directory Documentation you can find a pdf-documentation
+  you can find a pdf-documentation
   (unfortunately only in Hungarian -- I am planning to give a translation as an md-file)
-* SampleData contains sample saved games,
+* SampleData
-  on which you can try that my software can recognize invalid data or unsolveable cube
+  this directory contains sample save-files  on which you can try
+  that my software can recognize invalid data or unsolveable cube
+* Original
-* In Original you can find my original code written in C,
+  you can find my original code written in C, during the fall semester of 2009
-  during the fall semester of 2009 (the first semester I'd ever written program-code).
+  (the first semester I'd ever written program-code).

-To start game just activate main.m from your MATLAB environment.
+To start game just enter directory TheCode with your MATLAB environment and activate main.m.

 Thank you for checking out my repository!